timjogorman/RicherEventDescription/guidelines.md

 The third modality for TLINKs is HYP.
 This is useful when annotating theories, future possibilities, or other hypothetical temporal relations.
-Again, this is unrelated to the modality of the EVENTs, and is only when the temporal relation itself is hypothetical, theoretical, or otherwise dependent on an external factor.
+Again, this is unrelated to the modality of the EVENTs, and should only be used when the temporal relation itself is hypothetical, theoretical, or otherwise dependent on an external factor.

 - Her **surgery** may take place on the *18th*.
 > *18th CONTAINS<sub>HYPOTHETICAL</sub> **surgery**

 - If the **explosion** was caused by a natural gas **leak**,